AccessibilityRG/MapGenerator/README.md

 #MapGenerator

-MetropAccess-MapGenerator is a tool for automatic visualization of travel times/distances in Helsinki Region.
-Tool is designed for MetropAccess-Travel Time Matrix data that has travel time/distance information for different travel modes that are comparable: public transportation, private car and walk.
+MetropAccess-MapGenerator is a simple GIS-tool for automatic visualization of travel time/distance maps (i.e. accessibility) for Helsinki Region (Finland) based on public transportation, private car or walking.
+Tool makes it easy to create multiple (hundreds) of accessibility surface maps and it is designed to be used with MetropAccess-Travel Time Matrix datasets that are publicly available [here](http://blogs.helsinki.fi/accessibility/data/metropaccess-travel-time-matrix/).

 #Dependencies